13TRIS/13TRIS/docs/SRS.md

 This section will explain the different use cases, you could see in the Use Case Diagram, and their functionality.
 Until December, we plan to implement:

-- 3.1.1 Creating an account
+- 3.1.1 Creating and deleting an account
 - 3.1.2 Logging in and out
 - 3.1.3 Searching a match
 - 3.1.4 Basic functionality of playing Tetris
 - 3.1.5 Playing 1 vs 1 against another player
-- 3.1.6 Creating or deleting a user
+- 3.1.6 Creating or editing a user

 Until June, we want to implement: